gro1m/AZ-500-Microsoft-Azure-Security-Technologies/README.md

 New Group -> Membership type.
 If someone moves department, should lose permissions -> dynamic user in Azure AD Premium P2.

+*Azure Active Directory* is used to manage
+- Users
+- Groups
+- Roles

+*Subscription*
+- is linked to AAD
+- you cannot have a subscription without AAD but the opposite is possible.
+- The licenses of the subscription are not coupled to AAD.
+- do not use AAD Roles inside Subscription.

 ### Reading